-Demonstration of quality problems and opportunity for improvement , i.e., data demonstrating:
+Demonstration of quality problems and opportunity for improvement, i.e., data demonstrating:

-- considerable variation, or overall less-than-optimal performance, in the quality of care across providers; and/or - disparities in care across population groups. - When assessing measure performance data for Performance Gap (1b), the following factors should be considered: distribution of performance scores - number and representativeness of the entities included in the measure performance data - data on disparities - size of the population at risk, effectiveness of an intervention, likely occurrence of an outcome, and consequences of the quality problem. - Examples of data on opportunity for improvement include, but are not limited to prior studies, epidemiologic data, or data from pilot testing or implementation of the proposed measure.
+- considerable variation, or overall less-than-optimal performance, in the quality of care across providers; and/or - disparities in care across population groups. - When assessing measure performance data for Performance Gap (1b), the following factors should be considered: - distribution of performance scores - number and representativeness of the entities included in the measure performance data - data on disparities - size of the population at risk, effectiveness of an intervention, likely occurrence of an outcome, and consequences of the quality problem. - Examples of data on opportunity for improvement include, but are not limited to prior studies, epidemiologic data, or data from pilot testing or implementation of the proposed measure.
 If data are not available, the measure focus is systematically assessed (e.g., expert panel rating) and judged to be a quality problem. - Performance Gap (i.e., opportunity for improvement) should be considered differently for some outcome measures such as mortality and patient safety events, where it may be appropriate to continue measurement even with low event rates.
 Process measures can reasonably reach near 100% performance with little opportunity for additional meaningful gains.
-For mortality and adverse events measures, however, it is less clear how low is attainable. - For measures that use ICD-10 coding: For Fall 2017 and CY2018 submissions, performance gap can be based on literature and/or data based on ICD-9 or ICD-10 coding.
-For CY2019 and beyond, gap information should be based on ICD-10 coded data. - For maintenance of endorsement: If a measure is found to be "topped out" (i.e., does not meet criteria for opportunity for improvement (1b)), the measure will be considered for inactive endorsement with reserve status only.
+For mortality and adverse events measures, however, it is less clear how low is attainable.

+For all measures that use ICD-10 coding: For Fall 2017 and CY2018 submissions, performance gap can be based on literature and/or data based on ICD-9 or ICD-10 coding.
+For CY2019 and beyond, gap information must be based on ICD-10 coded data.
+If lack of availability of ICD-10 coded data prohibits adherence to this requirement, NQF may grant a grace period for provision of ICD-10 based data.
+This must be determined on a case-by-case basis prior to the intent-to-submit deadline.
+If the grace period is granted, CY2018 testing requirements apply.

+- For maintenance of endorsement: If a measure is found to be "topped out" (i.e., does not meet criteria for opportunity for improvement (1b)), the measure will be considered for inactive endorsement with reserve status only.
 The measure must meet all other criteria, otherwise the measure should not be endorsed.
-See Inactive Endorsement with Reserve Status policy. - For maintenance of endorsement: Measure stewards are expected to provide current performance data.
+See Inactive Endorsement with Reserve Status policy. - For maintenance of endorsement: Under NQF's revised approach to the evaluation of currently endorsed measures, there is a shift in emphasis for several of the evaluation criteria/subcriteria.
+For performance gap, there is increased emphasis on current performance and opportunity for improvement.
+Measure stewards are expected to provide current performance data.
 If limited data are available (e.g., use is voluntary), data from the literature can be considered.